 (2) In this section —

-“trainee” means a person receiving vocational education and training under a training scheme.
+trainee means a person receiving vocational education and training under a training scheme.

 60. Inconsistency

 Where a provision of this Part or of a regulation made under section 59 (1) is inconsistent with a provision of the Industrial Relations Act 1979 or any order, award or industrial agreement in force under that Act, the former provision prevails.